Sand Gardens

 Transformation of former ING headquarters

 The former headquarters of the ING bank office in Amsterdam Southeast will be redeveloped into a school, offices, restaurants and social amenities.
 The Zandkasteel is a ‘Gesamtkunstwerk’ were architecture, material, color, art and gardens are designed as one intertwined organism.
 This makes the transformation a challenging assignment, which asked for a diligent design with the following guidelines: 1.
-Transformation from gardens to be looked at into gardens to be used.
+Gardens to be used.
 2. Time changes DNA remains.
-3. Greening on different levels, for healthy ways of living and a rich, urban ecology.
+3. Greening on different levels.

 Client: Zandkasteel - Wonam